Tulips In London: When And Where To See Them In And Around The Capital

 Hampton Court Palace Tulip Festival

-Over 100,000 bulbs have been planted for the annual Tulip Festival in the grounds of Hampton Court Palace.
+Over 100,000 bulbs are planted for the annual Tulip Festival in the grounds of Hampton Court Palace.
 The event was recognised as Britain's Largest and Greatest Tulip Heritage Garden at the World Tulip Summit in 2024, so if you're into tulips, it's a good place to be.

-For a select few weeks each year, the gardens surrounding the palace are flooded with colour, with both formally planted and freestyle tulip displays — think regimental rows skirting the edges of lawns, and 'floating' tulip bowls in the Great Fountain.
+For a select few weeks each year, the gardens surrounding the palace are flooded with colour, with both formal and freestyle tulip displays — think regimental rows skirting the edges of lawns, and 'floating' tulip bowls in the Great Fountain.

 Tulips at Eltham Palace

-In previous years, Eltham Palace in south-east London has held its own tulip festival to celebrate the start of spring.
+In previous years, Eltham Palace in south east London has held its own tulip festival to celebrate the start of spring.
 There's no such special event this year, but we're still promised tulips in the flower beds in the Inner Court.
-Definitely one to add to your springtime list.
+One to add to your springtime hit list.

 Tulips in St James's Park

-The Royal Parks' gardeners do a sterling job all year round, but for our money, the parks are at their best in spring.
+The Royal Parks' gardeners do a sterling job year-round, but for our money, the parks are at their best in spring.
 In particular, St James's Park shows off its floral colours; head to the the formal flower beds in the area around the cafe — enter via the north-east corner, closest to Admiralty Arch.
-The tulips co-mingle with other seasonal blooms for very colourful (yet immaculately orderly) displays.
+The tulips co-mingle with other seasonal blooms for incandescent (yet immaculately orderly) displays.

-Other Royal Parks have their own tulip displays, of course.
+Other Royal Parks have their own tulip displays.
 In Regent's Park, the large stone vases on either side of the Broad Walk, to the south of Chester Road, are usually laden with tulips.
 Parts of Kensington Gardens and Hyde Park put on a decent show too.

 Tulip display in Whitehall Gardens and Embankment

 Down by the river, to the south of Embankment and Charing Cross stations, enter Whitehall Gardens at the gate on the corner of Northumberland Avenue.
-During tulip season, the lawns surrounding the park's statues are usually edged with flowerbeds rich in tulips — and we're no horticulturalists, but we've spotted what we think are some rather unusual varieties here before.
+Here, during tulip season, the lawns surrounding the park's statues are edged with flowerbeds rich in tulips.
+We're no horticulturalists, but we've spotted what we think are some rather unusual varieties here before.

 Also head to Victoria Embankment Gardens, just the other side of Embankment station, for further tulip action in this part of town.